 The size of your air conditioner is the primary factor to consider when calculating your electric costs.
 Air conditioners are sold in small, medium, large, and extra-large rooms.
 British Thermal Units (BTUs) is how air conditioners are measured and based on how much square footage they’re designed to cool effectively.
 A small air unit designed to cool up to 150 square feet is 5,000-6,000 BTUs, while a larger one made to cool 450 square feet averages 10,000 BTU.
 They... read article

 The need for an HVAC system in South Florida goes without saying.
 While the area has an annual temperature of 82°F its humidity causes the air to feel much hotter.
 This makes it important to have an air system and air handler that is working at top capacity at all times.

 One of the most important parts of your central AC split system is the air handler.
 Often people are confused about air conditioners believing the whole unit is locate out doors and may not understand the role of the air handler.

 The air handler unit is the indoor part of a central HVAC system.
 With both cooling and heating capability, the air handler is arguably the most important part of a central AC system.
 Ordinarily located in a building’s interior and may be installed out of the way in a small purpose built closet niche.

 Air handlers come in a variety of sizes and flow ratings and are an essential part of a central ac system.
 Air handlers draw in air from within the home and the air is pulled through coils that contain a liquid coolant.
-As the air flows... read article
+As the air flows over the coils,... read article

 It’s crucial that you maintain your air conditioning unit to make sure it runs smoothly and operates for years to come.
 No matter what kind of AC unit you may have, it should last for a number of years, as long as you take good care of it.
 To help get you started, follow our guide below to keep your AC unit in peak shape.